whosonfirst/go-whosonfirst-sqlite-features-index/README.md

     	Index the 'search' table (using SQLite FTS4 full-text indexer) -spatial-tables
     	If true then index the necessary tables for use with the whosonfirst/go-whosonfirst-spatial-sqlite package.
-  -spr
+  -spelunker-tables
+    	If true then index the necessary tables for use with the whosonfirst/go-whosonfirst-spelunker packages -spr
     	Index the 'spr' table
   -strict-alt-files